Are social security and pension funds affected by bankruptcy?

 Answer:

-a social security benefit, unemployment compensation, or a local public assistance benefit;
+• The right to receive social security benefits, unemployment compensation, or local public assistance benefits;

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.